 7. Take vitamin D and vitamin B supplements.
 Vitamin D is known as the “happiness supplement” because it decreases anxiety and depression.
 Vitamin B helps by giving your energy a boost on days when your endometriosis symptoms hit hard.

 8. Visit a green space.
-Taking a trip to a local garden or park may decrease your stress.
+Taking a trip to a local garden or park your stress.

 9. Go for a run.
 Running, resistance training, and other kinds of aerobic exercise help your body cope with anxiety.
-They can also help decrease side effects of certain pain medications.
+They can also of certain pain medications.

 Endometriosis isn’t a condition with an easy answer or quick-fix treatment.
 You may be working toward an effective treatment solution for some time.
 In the meantime, you don’t have to lose every day that you have to severe pain.